DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

 **Do People from Rich Nations Live Longer?**

-Ok no that I have shown you some simple plots using plotly I want to do something a bit more fun.
-There is a really nice library called bubbly which creates really nice bubble charts and has some really nice features to enhance the level of interactivity you can have with your charts.
+Ok no that I have shown you some simple plots using plotly I want to do create something a bit more interactive.
+There is a really nice library called bubbly which creates bubble charts and has some interesting features to enhance the level of interactivity you can have with your charts.
 You can do this with plotly but there is quite a bit of coding involved to achieve the desired effect and bubbly makes it super easy.
-Credit to [Aashitak](https://github.com/AashitaK/bubbly) for this super cool library.
+Credit to [Aashitak](https://github.com/AashitaK/bubbly) for this library.
 There is also a nice [kaggle kernel](https://www.kaggle.com/aashita/guide-to-animated-bubble-charts-using-plotly) showing how the library works under the hood and is definitely worth checking out.

+What I want to do here is create a bubble chart looking at GDP per capita vs life expectancy.
+The chart also takes into acccount the population for each country and what continent the country is in.
+I obtained all of the data from the world bank website.
+Below is the code to read the data in using pandas and I create list of unique values of the countries, continents and years which will be useful for manipulating the data.